Technical Architecture

 Gradual Adoption

-• • Start with one department/project
+• • Start with one department/project.

-• • Create branch for experimentation
+• • Create a branch for experimentation.

-• • Connect existing tools via MCP
+• • Connect existing tools via MCP.

-• • Expand as confidence grows
+• • Expand as confidence grows.

 Integration Points

-• • CI/CD pipelines (governance checks)
+• • CI/CD pipelines (governance checks).

-• • Slack/Teams (notifications)
+• • Slack/Teams (notifications).

-• • Databases (data governance)
+• • Databases (data governance).

-• • AI tools (enhanced analysis)
+• • AI tools (enhanced analysis).

 Advanced Capabilities

-Self-improvement, cross-branch learning, and future-ready design
+Self-improvement, cross-branch learning, and future-ready design.

 Self-Improvement